wp-plugins/events-manager-extended/readme.txt

 = 3.3.2 =
 * Improvement: Czech language update (thanks to Alan Eckhardt)
+* Improvement: hour also taken into account for future/past events list
 * Bugfix: #_CATEGORIES should seperate categories by ", " and not just ","